Yoav666s/dnd-wiki/collections/_monsters/basic-rules/hezrou.md

 proficiency_bonus: "+3"
 traits: |
   **Magic Resistance.** The hezrou has advantage on saving throws against spells and other magical effects.

     **Stench.** Any creature that starts its turn within 10 feet of the hezrou must succeed on a DC 14 Constitution saving throw or be poisoned until the start of its next turn.
 On a successful saving throw, the creature is immune to the hezrou's stench for 24 hours.
 actions: |
   **Multiattack.** The hezrou makes three attacks: one with its bite and two with its claws.

     **Bite.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 15 (2d10 + 4) piercing damage.

     **Claws.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) slashing damage.
 legendary_actions: ""
-description: ""
 excerpt: "Large Fiend, Chaotic Evil"
 source: "Basic Rules"
 ---